|Best garden hose reel||

 The key to keeping garden tools in good condition is to keep them away from moisture.
 And the problem isn’t only rain; leaving them in the dirt, or on grass that gets damp with morning dew, will likely cause your metal tools to rust and degrade, and for wooden handles to split, crack, warp, rot, or dry out.
 It’s important to clean your tools off after each use (and dry them) and then store them away from the elements—in a shed, garage, or storage box.
 Ideally, you’ll hang any tools such as full-size shovels or rakes on a wall, as concrete floors can retain moisture.
 You may also want to rub wooden handles with linseed oil from time to time to keep them in good condition.

-Q: Which set of tools is used in preparing a garden plot?
+Q: Which set of tools are used in preparing a garden plot?

 If you’re going to put the time and effort into growing your own plants, investing in the best garden tools you can afford can make your job easier and help you achieve better results.
 Once you have the right garden equipment for the job, you may find that your hobby becomes a better stress-buster and your harvest becomes more abundant.
 Happy gardening!